 Benefits of Solar Energy

-- Reduced carbon footprint: Solar is one of the universe's most abundant clean energy sources, meaning you can reduce or eliminate your home's dependence on non-renewable sources.
+- Reduced carbon footprint: The sun is one of the universe's most abundant clean energy sources, meaning you can minimize or conquer your home's dependence on non-renewable sources.

-- Better energy independence: Solar systems with battery backups work through power outages and emergencies, and you won't have to rely on your power company for your safety and comfort.
+- Better energy independence: Solar panel systems with battery backups and storage systems work through power outages and emergencies, and you won't have to depend on the power grid for your safety and comfort.

 What Solar Incentives Are Available to Pasadena Homeowners?